 - Looking for a reward – The reward of going with the Flow is the Flow itself.
 If you enter into the stream hoping that you are going to get congratulated, you’re doing it for the wrong reasons.
 Consider this.
 What if your popularity and self-esteem was contingent upon you acting in ways that are contrary to Flow i.e. you’re a bully, or use money or something else to gain social acceptance, you are a work-a-holic, or abuse yourself in some other way?
 In this case, going with the Flow will take you away from whatever rewards you seemed to be getting from this behavior.
 That means at least at the forefront you will feel like you are losing.
 For examples, look at people who were super popular and then when they lost whatever was attracting people into their lives the people went with it. (see Matt 6:1-24)

 - Comparing spiritual/religious paths – I choose to be a Christian for a lot of reasons.
 Other people choose their paths or pathlessness for their own reasons.
 Some people might have a problem with me saying this, but I do not think we become better adherents to our chosen paths by comparing ourselves to other people on their paths or by putting people down who choose a path different than ours.
 There was a time when I thought that everyone had to believe what I believed because that’s what I was taught.
-But then I encountered enough people within my own tradition who thought the same thing for the same reason.
-And that says nothing about the people from other traditions I encountered who also do the same thing FOR THE SAME REASON.
+But, then I encountered enough people within my own tradition who who also only believed what they were taught without examination.
+And that says nothing about the people from other traditions I encountered who believe whatever they believe simply because they were told that they had to.
 Does anyone see a pattern? (see Matt 23:13-15 and Luke 18:9-14)